 We will continue to deliver meals to you.
 Our program is not based on ability to contribute for the meals; it is based on the need for well-balanced, fresh meals to help our clients remain independent and healthy.
 We will never deny meals to someone who is unable to contribute all or a portion of the encouraged contribution.

 We deliver 14 meals per week – on one designated day each week.
-Your address will determine which day of week and specific time of day (1-hour lead time) per person.
+Your address will determine which day of week and specific time of day you recieve the meals.
+You must be available to recieve your meals one hour before and one hour after your time of delivery.
 It will be your responsibility to be available to receive and sign for your meals.

 Weekly deliveries include seven frozen lunch/dinner meals, plus seven breakfast meals (featuring waffles, hot and cold cereals, and other breakfast entrees).
 The delivery also includes milk, fresh fruit, bread, and apple or orange juice.
 Lunch/dinner meals arrive frozen so they can be microwaved and enjoyed at the recipient's convenience.
 Menus are altered four times per year to complement the seasons.